gkazunii/eemix/README.md

     the KL divergence as α → 1,

-    the Hellinger distance as α → 0.5
+    the Hellinger distance as α = 0.5

     the reverse KL divergence as α → 0.

-In our algorithm, α is treated as a hyperparameter.
-As illustrated in the attached figure, α controls the sensitivity of the reconstruction to outliers or noise.
+In our algorithm, α is treated as a hyperparameter. α controls the sensitivity of the reconstruction to outliers and noise.
+Please refer to the demo file to confirm the robustness of the outliers.

 #### What are the advantages compared to gradient-based methods?

 Gradient-based methods require careful tuning of learning rates.
 Our E²M algorithm achieves similar or better optimization performance without learning rate tuning.
 Empirically, we demonstrate that the closed-form updates of our method match or exceed the efficiency and stability of well-tuned gradient-based approaches.

+#### What is the computational complexity per iteration?

+Since the closed-update formula in the M-step for the CP, Tucker, and Tensor Train structures is proportional to the input tensor $T$, the computational complexity is proportional to the number of nonzero element in T. Specifically, the computational complexity per iteration is O(DNR) for the CP structure, O(DNR^D) for Tucker structure, and  O(NDR^2) for the Train structure, where $N$ is the number of nonzero element in $T$, $R$ is the tensor rank, and $D$ is the tensor order.

 ## License